fjbarter/packing3d/README.md

 #### Description

 Generates a cylindrical mesh with division indices for radial, angular, and z-direction partitions.
+There is an inner cylindrical cell, created to avoid problems associated with converging radial lines.

+The mesh cells created all have a constant volume, with theta_divisions determining the number of cells in the first ring, outside the inner cylindrical cell.
+If radius_inner is None, it will have a radius equal to the width of each radial division.

 #### Args

 - `radius` (*float*): Radius of the cylindrical region.
 - `height` (*float*): Height of the cylindrical region.
 - `r_divisions`, `theta_divisions`, `z_divisions` (*int*): Number of divisions in radial, angular, and z directions.
+- 'radius_inner' (float, optional): Radius of the inner cylindrical cell.
+Defaults to radius / r_divisions.

 #### Returns